htmfilho/digger/README.md

 ### Local Environment Setup

-We favor the use of the command line to setup the local environment, so we do not depend on any other tool for this basic step.
+We favor the use of the command line to set up the local environment, so we do not depend on any other tool for this basic step.
 Open the Windows/Linux terminal and start by cloning the repository in your local machine:

     $ cd [your-java-projects-folder]
     $ git clone https://github.com/htmfilho/digger.git